 CREDITS 3 ECTS - 32 Contact Hours

-Human Resource Management (HRM) is a driving force behind a successful business and is an essential part of business strategy.
-The course aims to present the concept of contemporary human resource management, its place in organisational function and added value to business performance.
-The course will explore theoretical and practical aspects of human resource management, focusing on the role HRM plays in assisting organisations to develop competitive advantage and adapt to the current requirements of the employment market.
+The course will explore theoretical and practical aspects of human resource management, focusing on the role HRM plays in assisting organizations to develop competitive advantage and adapt to the current requirements of the employment market.
+The course objective is to help students acquire the skills and practice in planning and execution of different human resource management processes.